 Numerous limited epidemics were then recorded, with increasing frequency and with a higher number of cases.
-Then in 1916, an outbreak of over 27,000 known cases and over 6,000 deaths occurred (this meant that about 130,000 people could have been infected).
-The hardest hit location for that outbreak was in Brooklyn, New York, where over 2,000 died.
+Then in 1916, an outbreak of over 27,000 known cases and over 6,000 deaths occurred (which meant about 130,000 people could have been infected).
+Brooklyn, New York, was the hardest hit location for that outbreak, where over 2,000 died.
 That was the beginning of the large epidemics, which occurred periodically in Europe and the U.S., and didn't end until the populations were vaccinated many decades later.

-Unusual incidents of outbreak were seen.
-Polio was known to mainly affect infants and children.
+Unusual incidents of the outbreak were seen.
+Polio was known to affect infants and children mainly.
 However, during WWII, medical experts were baffled to see adult soldiers with polio, but only those stationed in the Middle East.
 Meanwhile, the local population around them seemed untouched.

 As the Soviet Union modernized, polio struck Russia with a major epidemic in the mid-20th century.
 The epidemic was frightening enough that even in the midst of the cold war, Russian doctors turned to the U.S. for vaccines.